CoMakery/swarmbot/doc/scratch.md

 Flow:

 - create DCO
-  - (a new currency is created for the DCO)
+  - (a new currency is created for the DCO) YAY
      - query DCO metadata and pass to Colu YAY
      - store returned assetId YAY

 - create a bounty within dco YAY
-- (user creates account)
+- (user creates account) YAY
-- (user does good work)
+- (user does good work) YAY
-- admin awards bounty to user
+- admin awards bounty to user YAY